Sign-up Prompt Customizations

 Make sure your tenant has a Custom Domain configured.

-Confirm you are using New Universal Login for all signup and login prompts and ensure that Customize Login Page is disabled for Login Prompts.
+Confirm you are using Universal Login for all signup and login prompts, and ensure the Customize Login Page toggle has been disabled for Login Prompts.

 Check that you have a Custom Page Template configured.